jmkidd/dogmap/README.md

 --knownsites vcf/SRZ189891_722g.simp.GSD1.0.vcf.gz
 ```

+## Gathering useful QC metrics
+Useful QC metrics, including effective read depth and genotypes as sites on the Illumina HD array,
+can be gathered using the script run-stats.py.
+This will run several tools
+to calculate statistics and compile them in a summary file, SAMPLENAME.cram.stats.txt.
+The resulting
+stats files can be merged into a single table for analysis and visualization using combine-stats.py.

 ## Known issues and next steps

-* Automate QC stats on final cram
-* Calculate read depth at known variant sites and estimate X vs autosome coverage
 * Calculate IBS metric from collection of known samples, estimate sample sample identity/breed assignment
-* Define known sites for use in variant calling (VQSR)
+* Define PAR regions on X chromosome
+* Identify training set for indels
 * Define known copy-number 2 regions for normalization in QuicK-mer2 and fastCN depth-of-coverage based pipelines